manuGil/online-core/docs/source/databases.rst

     *"Everything is related to everything else, but near things are more related than distant things."*

-The implications of Tobler’s first law of Geography are what allow us to search information based on spatial relationships while ignoring the semantics associated to the features.
+The implications of Tobler’s first law of Geography are what allow us to search for information based on spatial relationships while ignoring the semantics associated with the features.
 The key idea to remember is that all the objects represented in the same coordinate space have at least one thing in common - space itself!
-This means that we can filter our data based on a number of Topological relationships like disjoint, meets, equal to, inside, covers etc.
+This means that we can filter our data based on several Topological relationships like disjoint, meets, equal to, inside, covers etc.

 Task 4.4
    suppose we want to find out how many urban areas are connected to railroads.
 Use the Select by location tool from the Processing toolbox to find out.
 Figure :numref:`figselectlocation`

    .. _figselectlocation:
    .. figure:: _static/img/select-by-location.png